alishalawani/ChatRoom/README.md

 5. Now, add an onPress property to the button/touchable and set it to the handleSend function

 Chat Room Done, Time to test it out, let's send a message!

+### Extras you could do at your own
+- Make the app `prettier`
+- It would be cool to add a backend to this!
+- Let your creativity run wild :)

 ## Cool Stuff to explore
 * [Navigating Between Screens](https://reactnative.dev/docs/navigation#react-navigation).